top of page

 So, as a local woman who lives, works, walks, travels and goes out in Egypt, let me tell you the real deal.

-The honest answer to that is: not for the places you’ll be visiting.
+The honest answer to that is: no, and definitely not for the places you’ll be visiting.
 Any recent violence, if any, has been targeting army and police factions deep in the desert of the Northern Sinai peninsula, completely cordoned off and miles and miles away from both local civilians and tourists alike.
 Any area that has even the slightest 0.0001% of a terrorist attack is off-limits to tourists; security checkpoints are set up all over Sinai for just that.

 Tourism police and army personnel are literally everywhere in the country; in every neighborhood and on all the roads and highways in between cities.
 If you’re traveling by car, expect to go through multiple security checkpoints before reaching your final destination.
 There’s nothing to be worried about -- they’ll just check everyone in the car’s ID (make sure to have your passport on you) and sometimes search the car for anything suspicious.